otaviojava/money-api-book/en/chapter3_3.md

 ### MonetaryQuery vs MonetaryOperator

-Operations done through `MonetaryQuery` and `MonetaryOperator` might be equivalent.
-The reason why we have them is separate interfaces is that we need to keep the concerns separate.  `MonetaryQuery` is responsible for retrieving information about the  `MonetaryAmount` where `MonetaryOperator` is responsible for applying operations on `MonetaryAmount`.
+Operations done using `MonetaryQuery` and `MonetaryOperator` might be equivalent.
+The reason why we have them as separate interfaces is to keep their fuctions separate. `MonetaryQuery` is responsible for retrieving information about the `MonetaryAmount` whereas `MonetaryOperator` is responsible for applying operations on the `MonetaryAmount`.

 ```java
 public class DifferenceMonetaryQueryMonetaryOperator {